emc-mongoose/mongoose/doc/design/recycle_mode.md

 Also, there's a specific ***"nothing to recycle"*** state which requires a Load Step Context to detect it to not to hang up the test step.
 Specific
 conditions:
-1. The Load Generator is finished to produce *new* load tasks.
+1. The Load Generator is finished to produce *new* load operations.
 2. The Load Generator is recycling.
-3. All new load tasks executed at least once.
+3. All new load operations executed at least once.
-4. No successful load task results.
+4. No successful load operation results.

 ## Recycle Flow

 1. Load Generator:
-    1. Produces the new load tasks which count is no more than the configured recycle queue size
+    1. Produces the new load operations which count is no more than the configured recycle queue size
 2. Storage Driver:
-    1. Resets the next load task state (status, timestamps, etc)
+    1. Resets the next load operation state (status, timestamps, etc)
-    2. Executes the next load task
+    2. Executes the next load operation
-    3. Outputs the next completed load task to the Load Controller
+    3. Outputs the next completed load operation to the Load Controller
 3. Load Step Context:
-    1. Receives the next completed load task
+    1. Receives the next completed load operation
-    2. Drops the load task if its status is not successful
+    2. Drops the load operation if its status is not successful
-    3. Determines the load task *origin* (the Load Generator produced this load task)
+    3. Determines the load operation *origin* (the Load Generator produced this load operation)
     4. Checks if the resolved Load Generator *is in the recycling mode*
     5. Updates the latest results for the corresponding item.
-    6. Enqueues the load task back to the Load Generator for further recycle
+    6. Enqueues the load operation back to the Load Generator for further recycle
 4. Load Generator:
     1. Begins to recycle only if items input is exhausted
-    2. Produces the recycling load tasks from the recycle queue
+    2. Produces the recycling load operations from the recycle queue

 # Configuration

-1. `load-generator-recycle-enabled`
+1. `load-op-recycle`

     The flag to enable the recycle mode.
 Disabled by default.

-2. `load-generator-recycle-limit`
+2. `load-op-imit-recycle`

     The recycle queue size.
 Note that this queue size is also used by storage drivers internal queues.

 # Output